-For 24 days you walk past dense forests, windy and isolated mountain passes, dramatic glaciers. sacred mountain lakes and gurgling Himalayan rivers.
-The beauty of nature will simply blow your mind away.
+For 24 days, you walk past dense forests, windy and isolated mountain passes, dramatic glaciers: sacred mountain lakes and gurgling Himalayan rivers.
+The beauty of nature will blow your mind away.

-After spending 3 weeks on the trail your journey ends at the picturesque village of Sephu.
-A flight from Bumthang brings you to Paro again where you can spend a day resting and rejuvenating.
+After spending three weeks on the trail, your journey ends at the picturesque village of Sephu.
+A flight from Bumthang brings you to Paro again, where you can spend a day resting and rejuvenating.
 An extra day before your departure offers you ample time to explore the local market and shop for souvenirs.

 If this trek is too challenging for you, you can check out some of our easy and less strenuous trekking adventures – Druk Path Trek, Dagala Thousand Lakes Trek, Jumolhari Trek, Merak Sakteng Trek, and Tour, and Bhutan Tour with Bumdra High Camp Trek.
 Get on board and drop us a message to start planning for your next Bhutan adventure.

-It is a thrilling experience to fly into Paro international airport located amidst the mountains.
-After the immigration formalities, your guide will meet you at the airport terminal and drive you to your hotel.
+It is a thrilling experience to fly into Paro international airport, located amidst the mountains.
+After the immigration formalities, your Bhutanese guide will meet you at the airport terminal and drive you to your hotel.
 Check-in and take a rest.
 No activity is planned for today.
-If you wish you can stroll around and explore a bit of the city on your own.
+If you wish, you can stroll around and explore a bit of the city on your own.

 Overnight in Paro at Hotel.

 Your Paro sightseeing tour will commence after breakfast.
 Visit the most popular heritage spots in the city - Rinpung Dzong, Ta Dzong.
 Kyichu Monastery and Drugyel Dzong.
-Built-in the traditional style of architecture the dzongs of fortresses used to be key defense posts of the Bhutanese military in the bygone days.
+Built-in the traditional style of architecture, the dzongs of fortresses used to be key defense posts of the Bhutanese military in the ancient days.
 Now, these buildings have been converted into museums, monasteries, and government offices.